infumap/infumap/docs/deployment/raspberry-pi.md

     sudo cryptsetup luksOpen enc_volume.img infuvol
     sudo mount /dev/mapper/infuvol /mnt/infudata

 You will be prompted for a password each time you open the LUKS volume.
-It is possible to automate this, but doing so would defeat the purpose of using the encrypted drive as it would provide a means for someone with access to the physical device to mount the volume.
+It is possible to automate this on startup, but doing so would defeat the purpose of using the encrypted drive as as someone with access to the physical device would be able to mount the volume.

 ### Configure and run Infumap: